 Indiana Natural Gas Boom

-The late 1880s discoveries of natural gas in Eaton and Portland ignited Indiana’s historic gas boom, which would dramatically change the state’s economy.
+The discoveries of natural gas in Eaton and Portland quicky ignited Indiana’s historic gas boom.
+New exploration and production will dramatically change the state’s economy.

 The “Trenton Field” as it would become known, spread over 17 Indiana counties and 5,120 square miles.
 It was the largest natural gas field known in the world.
 Within three years, more than 200 companies were drilling, distributing, and selling natural gas.